dynamsoft-docs/barcode-reader-docs/faq/general/dbr-free-trial.md

 To get a free trial of the SDK, please download it from [our website](https://www.dynamsoft.com/barcode-reader/downloads/).

-The main way to get the trial license is via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=faq&product=dbr) through which you can extend your trial license once your original expires.
+The main way to get the trial license is via the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=docs){:target="_blank"} link through which you can extend your trial license once your original expires.
 The trial can be extended twice, for 15 days each, and a total of 30 days.